ipfs/community/CONTRIBUTING_JS.md

 This makes API docs available, and the types are linked through to from other modules published by aegir.

-aegir can also update the `About` section of a README.md based on the `@packageDocumentation` of your entry file.
+aegir can also update the `About` section of a README.md based on the `@packageDocumentation` of your entry file via the `aegir docs` command.

 #### Front-end and UI